ethanclawsie/ethanclawsie/README.md

 # About Me

 I'm a 19-year-old student Computer Science major currently studying at Santa Clara University.
-I'm interested in back-end development, cybersecurity, and artificial intelligence.
+I'm interested in back-end development, machine learning, and compilers.

 Reach me at ethanclawsie@gmail.com